-Most of these cases involve anti-suit injunctions ('ASI' for short) or equivalent relief.
-Some are considered to be leading authorities in specific areas e.g. arbitrability of foreign insolvency claims (Nori; RiverRock), vexatious collusion between participants in foreign litigation (Russian Machines) (see note entitled "Arbitration Agreements & Collusive Litigation" published in March 2020) and exclusive curial/challenge jurisdiction arising from choice of English seat (Sulamérica; C v.
-D).
-Stephen currently acts for the claimant bank in one of the leading 'foreign seat' claims for ASI relief due to be heard in the Supreme Court in April 2024: see note entitled "Anti-suit relief & foreign-seat arbitration" published in September 2023.
+A number of these anti-suit cases ('ASI' for short) are considered to be leading authorities in specific areas, for example: arbitrability of foreign insolvency claims (Nori Holdings | RiverRock Securities); vexatious collusion between participants in foreign litigation (Russian Machines | BNP Paribas) (see note entitled "Arbitration Agreements & Collusive Litigation" published in March 2020); exclusive curial/challenge jurisdiction arising from choice of English seat (C v.
+D); and, more recently, the tests for non-contractual coercive remedies (Magomedov) and post-judgment anti-enforcement injunctions (Google).

-These cases often involve ancillary issues, such as service of proceedings by alternative method upon foreign defendants, the position of non-arbitrating or non-contracting parties, ascertaining the governing law of an arbitration agreement, expedition and urgency.
-Remedial variants include anti-anti-suit (AASI), anti-anti-suit (AAASI), anti-arbitration (AAI) and post-judgment/award anti-enforcement (AEI) injunctions on a threatened or pending basis.
-Most cases involve foreign law elements: both substantive (lex causae) and procedural or curial (lex fori or lex loci arbitri).
-Stephen was described some years before taking silk as having "a profound understanding of not only the law of this country but also that of many others" (Chambers & Partners, UK Bar 2009).
+These cases often involve ancillary issues, such as service of upon foreign defendants, the position of non-arbitrating or non-contracting parties, ascertaining the governing law of an arbitration agreement, expedition and urgency.
+Remedial variants include anti-anti-suit (AASI), anti-anti-suit (AAASI), anti-arbitration (AAI) and pre- or post-judgment/award anti-enforcement (AEI) injunctions on a threatened or pending basis.
+Most cases involve foreign law elements, including aspects of the procedural or remedial law and practice of a foreign court system.
+Stephen was described over 15 years ago as having "a profound understanding of not only the law of this country but also that of many others" (Chambers & Partners, UK Bar 2009).